Tuition: How Much Do Online MHA Programs Cost?

 Opportunity Cost

-When thinking about the cost of an MHA, a prospective student may want to consider factoring in opportunity cost.
+When considering an MHA’s cost, a prospective student may want to consider factoring in opportunity cost.
 MHA programs, even online, may require students to reduce their work hours, leave their jobs, or use vacation time to attend on-campus immersive or residency experiences.
 Before deciding on a program, students should ensure the bump in pay they expect to get following graduation will outweigh the cost of attendance plus the temporary reduction in salary that may occur as a result of program participation.

 Program Highlights at All Cost Levels